Arize-ai/client_python/src/arize/_generated/api_client/docs/SpacesApi.md

 Update a space

 Update a space's metadata by its ID.
-Currently supports updating the name and description.
 At least one field must be provided.

 **Payload Requirements**
-- At least one of `name` or `description` must be provided.
+- At least one of `name`, `description`, or `is_private` must be provided.
 - If `name` is provided, it must be unique within the organization.
 - System-managed fields (`id`, `created_at`) cannot be modified.